StarCraft: Ares

 Blizzard still has yet to produce an FPS game based on StarCraft.
-In summer 2019 there was a 2nd project called StarCraft: Ares that was cancelled when Blizzard focused on developing Overwatch 2 and Diablo 4 instead.
+In summer 2019 there was a second project called StarCraft: Ares that was cancelled when Blizzard focused on developing Overwatch 2 and Diablo IV instead.
+Activision Blizzard CEO Bobby Kotick disliked Ares for adapting the gameplay of the Battlefield series, which Activision executives viewed as inferior to their Call of Duty franchise.

 Development

 Blizzard Entertainment began planning development on StarCraft in 1995, shortly after the beginning of development for Diablo.
 The development was led by Chris Metzen and James Phinney, who also created the game's fictional universe.
 Using the Warcraft II: Tides of Darkness game engine as a base, StarCraft made its debut at E3 1996.
 The game's success led to the development of two authorized add-ons, which were both released in 1998.
 However, neither of the two add-ons were particularly well received by critics.
 StarCraft also marked the debut of Blizzard Entertainment's film department.
 Previously, cinematic cut scenes were seen as simply gap fillers that often deviated from the game, but with StarCraft and later Brood War introducing high quality cinematics integral to the storyline of the series, Blizzard Entertainment is cited as having changed this perception and became one of the first game companies to raise the standard regarding such cut scenes.

 StarCraft's success also inspired third-party developer Microstar Software to release an unauthorized add-on, entitled Stellar Forces, in May 1998.
 Blizzard Entertainment consequently filed a lawsuit against Microstar for selling the add-on, arguing that as the product was unauthorized and created using StarCraft's level editing software, it was a breach of the end user license agreement.

 In November 1998, Blizzard Entertainment won the court case against Microstar Software.
 In the settlement, Microstar agreed to pay an undisclosed amount in punitive damages and to destroy all remaining copies of Stellar Forces in its possession, as well as to formally apologize to Blizzard Entertainment.